3add/PacketEventsSK/README.md

   set packet block 1, 1, 1 of the packet chunk data of the packet to dirt

-on tab complete packet receive:
-  # All Chunks will now have their block at 1, 1, 1 (relative coordinates) set to dirt
-  send "%name of event-player% has tab completed!"
+on tab complete packet receive: send "%name of event-player% has tab completed!"
 ```